TimSchell98/PyWorld3-03/README.md

 python setup.py install
 ```

+Please note that the "hello_world" function was not implemented in the update.
+I am planing to do so in the future.

 Run the provided example to simulate the standard run, known as the *Business
 as usual* scenario:
 ``` Python